yashikakaushik06/Ground-truth/README.md

-Ground truth — a 5-phase LLM agent for finding & proving web vulnerabilities it's a small, opinionated pipeline where each phase is a separate, carefully-scoped prompt, the model's own claims are checked against real HTTP evidence it just
+Ground truth is a 5-phase LLM agent for finding & proving web vulnerabilities it's a small, opinionated pipeline where each phase is a separate, carefully-scoped prompt, the model's own claims are checked against real HTTP evidence it just